chinapandaman/PyPDFForm/docs/v2/api_reference.md

 Its values currently support the following:
     1) A `string`, which will be printed on the corresponding `text` element.
     2) A `boolean`, which will check the corresponding `checkbox` element.
+    3) An `integer`, which will select the corresponding option of a group of radio buttons with the same name.
+       NOTE: Only groups of radio buttons with the same name are supported.
+If there is only one radio button with a name, please consider using `checkbox` instead.
-    3) A valid image `bytes` stream, which will be drawn on the corresponding `image` element.
+    4) A valid image `bytes` stream, which will be drawn on the corresponding `image` element.

 * **editable** - only available if `simple_mode` is `True`, enabling this will allow the filled PDF to be still editable.
 NOTE: `image` elements that are filled via the `fill` method will NOT be editable even if this is `True`.